kxepal/setuptools-changelog/changelog.d/basic.test.rst

-Add some basic tests for changelog generation.
+Add some basic tests for changelog and next version generation.